 The closet area is a perfect length for our 2 little ones and measures 53″ long.
-I think we will get another couple years out of that area as bunks.
+I think we will get another couple of years out of that area as bunks.
 If we ever decide we want to change the master back to a true master bedroom, we just need to put a pole for hanging clothes back in there and put the closet doors back on.

 The top shelf of the main closet area was left in and we use that to store blankets and diapers.
-I covered it with short curtain hung with a tension rod.
+I covered it with a short curtain hung with a tension rod.

 Building the Closet Bunks

 Mark started out by placing 1X1’s around and framing the bed.
 These boards were screwed right into the back wall and cabinets.
 He also reinforced the bottom bunk to the floor.